Three Retro Nintendo NES Games to revisit Today!

 Rygar was kind of a cult classic, never achieving wide recognition, so it was surprising to me that the game was rebooted in a well-received PS2 version in 2002 (followed by a terribly-received Wii remake of the PS2 game in 2009).

 You may have missed that I think you should go out and play.
 They’re short and fun, so what do you have to lose (other than countless player-character lives)?
 Still, these only scratch the surface of the underappreciated gems of gaming eras gone by.
 What old games do you think deserve to be resurrected in the public consciousness, for the NES or other platforms?
-What makes them worth returning to in 2015?
+What makes them worth returning to in 2020?